-Training - AWS Deep Learning Containers
+Training for Amazon EC2 - AWS Deep Learning Containers

 This section shows how to run training on AWS Deep Learning Containers for Amazon EC2 using Apache MXNet (Incubating), PyTorch, TensorFlow, and TensorFlow 2.

-For a complete list of Deep Learning Containers, refer to Deep Learning Containers Images.
+For a complete list of Deep Learning Containers, refer to Deep Learning Containers images.

 Note